 NEW IN 2015 ~Round the Houses Race features information, photographs and the paintings of Bill Northup and Ron Spooner to highlight the 75 mile race which was a major annual attraction in Alexandria Bay from 1936 to 1940.
 The race was sponsored by the Automobile Racing Club of America and was organized by brothers Thomas and William Dewart, seasonal residents of the Keewaydin Estate.

 Permanent exhibits tell the story of River life, the unique history of the area and the development of tourism in the 1000 Islands.
 Local artists, craftsmen and artisans have employed their creativity and workmanship to use the River and its environs to create several industries inherent to this area.
 Visitors are also welcome to visit the quiet library corner.

 The War of 1812: The Battle of Cranberry Creek

 Parts of this special exhibit are now displayed in the stairway of the Cornwall Brothers Store Museum.

-On July 20, 1813, a small crew of American privateers successfully repelled a much larger British force attempting to recapture supplies and vessels captured by the Americans on the strategically important St. Lawrence River.
+On July 21, 1813, a small crew of American privateers successfully repelled a much larger British force attempting to recapture supplies and vessels captured by the Americans on the strategically important St. Lawrence River.
 This minor two-hour skirmish resulted in seven dead.
-Two hundred years later, we commemorate this event with an exhibit that reconstructs the battle through period maps and artifacts collected from the battleground.

 The Cornwall Brothers Store